DD2480-Group17/assignment4/README.md

 * TODO

 `George`:

-About 3-4 hours.
+About 4-5 hours.
 The following was done:
 * Contribution to README.md file.
 * UML took some time to draw manually.
 * Writing detailed text in [pull request #1](https://github.com/DD2480-Group17/Terasology/pull/1) of requirement 3 for [issue #3648](https://github.com/MovingBlocks/Terasology/issues/3648), and detailed Commit message for the PR.
+* Writing code documentation in class `LwjglInput`.

 7. writing code;